Volvo Trucks launches tractor-trailer combination for speedy cargo movement | Business

 Volvo Trucks launches tractor-trailer combination for speedy cargo movement

+"Delhivery is a very very important customer for us.
+They are the pioneers in testing these new concepts.
+They are our first customers in this new concept.
+They have seen this performance and after experiencing the productivity that's when both of us agreed that now is the time for us to have this," VE Commercial Vehicles MD & CEO Vinod Aggarwal told PTI.
+He further said Delhivery took 15 vehicles in the first set and followed up with another 11.

-"Turn-around and efficiency is the focus in these trucks.
-The Volvo FM420 4x2 solution has a comfortable cabin along with a superior clutch free driveline, that enables effortlessly driving for about 20 hours with a set of drivers," VE Commercial Vehicles MD & CEO Vinod Aggarwal said.
-He further said telematics, an integral part of these trucks, ensures that exhaustive data is captured, analysed and correction happens throughout the journey.
+"So, right now they have 26 (such) trucks.
+In future also when they expand the fleet they will take more," Aggarwal added.
+He said turn-around and efficiency is the focus in these trucks.
+The Volvo FM 4x2 solution has a comfortable cabin along with a superior clutch free driveline, that enables effortlessly driving for about 20 hours with a set of drivers.

+Moreover, the telematics, an integral part of these trucks, ensures that exhaustive data is captured, analysed and corrected throughout the journey.
+"The reduced delivery time helps customers to fulfil their business goal of delivery to their customers in the shortest possible time, substantially reducing order cancellations," Agarwal said.

 "Countries like China and a few other south-east Asian countries, which were similar to India, a few years ago, changed from rigid trucks to high performance and higher capacity tractor-trailer concept.
 We at Volvo Trucks will continue to lead innovations in products and services thereby raising the bar further," he added..